Supplier of Triethylene glycol-TEG from Turkey and Dubai UAE

 4. Chemical Intermediates

-Produces resins, plasticizers, and polymers for automotive and packaging industries.
+Produces resins, plasticizers, and polymers for the automotive and packaging industries.

 5. Disinfectants & Anti-Freeze Solutions

-Low-toxicity solvent in sanitizers and de-icing fluids for aviation and automotive sectors.
+Low-toxicity solvents in sanitizers and de-icing fluids for aviation and automotive sectors.

 6. Entertainment Fog Effects